Hung1610/hoovada/README.md

 ### Environments definition

-- Production: the real environment where we deploy hoovada.com
+- Production: the real environment where we deploy www.hoovada.com

-- Testing: replicate production environment as much as possible, we also expose OpenAPI on testing environment for frontend to integrate APIs.
+- Staging: replicate production environment as much as possible

+- Testing: run on 165.22.97.24, we expose OpenAPI on testing environment for frontend to integrate APIs.

-- Development: local environment where developers do their coding
+- Development: developers' local desktop

 ### Development environment setup